MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 Below is a list of the file filters that can be applied.
 Most filters support multiple values as well as NOT, in order to provide you with a very powerful tool for policy creation.
 > [!NOTE]
+> When using the file policy filters, **Contains**  will search only for **full words** – separated by comas, dots, spaces or underscores to search.
+> - Spaces between words function like OR, for example, if you search for **malware** **virus** it will find all files with either malware or virus in the name, so it will find both malware-virus.exe and virus.exe.
-> When using the file policy filters, **Contains**  will search only for full words – separated by comas, dots, spaces or underscores to search.
-Enclosing words in quotation marks functions like AND, so, for example, if you search for **"malware"** **"virus"**, it will find virus_malware_file.exe but it will not find malwarevirusfile.exe and it will not find malware.exe.
-Spaces between words function like OR, so, for example, if you search for **malware** **virus** it will find all files with either malware or virus in the name, so it will find both malware-virus.exe and virus.exe.   **Equals** will search only for the complete string, for example if you search for **malware.exe** it will find malware.exe but not malware.exe.txt.
+> - If you want to search for a string, enclose the words in quotation marks.
+This functions like AND, for example: if you search for **"malware"** **"virus"**, it will find virus_malware_file.exe but it will not find malwarevirusfile.exe and it will not find malware.exe.
+However, it will search for the exact string.
+If you search for **"malware virus"** it will not find **"virus"** or **"virus_malware"**.

+>**Equals** will search only for the complete string, for example if you search for **malware.exe** it will find malware.exe but not malware.exe.txt.

 -   Access level – Sharing access level; public, external, internal or private.
 For more information about External files, see [General Setup, Set up the portal](getting-started-with-cloud-app-security.md)
 Internal are any files within the Internal domains you set in [General setup](General-setup.md).
 External are any files saved in locations that are not within the internal domains you set.
 Shared are files that have a sharing level above private, this includes internal sharing (files shared within your internal domains), external sharing (files shared in domains that are not listed in your internal domains, public with a link (files that can be shared with anyone via a link) and public (files that can be found by searching the Internet).